Orchid Plant Care

 The plant’s roots where it absorbs moisture, have generally been left inside the plastic moss-filled pots the orchid grower used to grow the plant.
 This opaque plastic pot has then been nestled inside a glass or ceramic used to create your arrangement.

-We recommend about a shot-glass of water, every other week, poured down next to the base of each plant.
+In order to maintain your orchids, we recommend about a shot-glass of water, every other week, poured down next to the base of each plant.
 The water will then trickle down inside the plastic pot underneath the rocks or moss used to finish your arrangement and keep the orchid roots moist.

 Try to avoid getting water on the leaves, as it can pool in the center and kill the plant, causing crown rot.